Skip to main content

 • estimated_activation_duration_minutes: Time to activate if not live

-• pricing_options: Array of pricing options for this signal.
-Pass the selected pricing_option_id in report_usage for billing verification.
+• pricing_options: Array of pricing options for this signal when it has an incremental price.
+Pass the selected pricing_option_id in report_usage or package-level signal_targeting_groups for billing verification.
+Omitted when pricing is unavailable to the caller, bundled into the destination product, or has no incremental cost.

 • pricing_option_id: Unique identifier for this pricing option

-• model: Pricing model — cpm, percent_of_media, or flat_fee
+• model: Pricing model — cpm, percent_of_media, flat_fee, per_unit, or custom

 • model: "cpm"cpm (number, cost per thousand impressions), currency (ISO 4217)